-Where the transaction subject to duty is between certain related parties (for example members of the same corporate group) as part of a restructure, stamp duty relief may be available where certain statutory requirements are met.
+Where the transaction subject to duty is between certain related parties (for example, members of the same corporate group) as part of a restructure, stamp duty relief may be available where certain statutory requirements are met.

-Over recent years, there has been a program of abolition of stamp duty on certain transactions, for instance on some share dealings, loan security arrangements and business asset transfers.
-Each State and Territory has a different abolition program and so it is important to seek advice to confirm the current state of the abolition program depending on the nature of the transaction contemplated.
+Over recent years, there has been a program of abolition of stamp duty on certain transactions, for example, on some share dealings, loan security arrangements and business asset transfers.
+Each state and territory has a different abolition program and so it is important to seek advice to confirm the current state of the abolition program depending on the nature of the transaction contemplated.

-Land Tax
+Land tax

-Land tax is an annual tax levied on the ownership of real property by State and Territory Governments.
-It applies regardless of whether the land owned is a freehold estate (for example fee simple or life estates) a leasehold estate (where that estate is leased from the Crown), or a strata lot.
-Other persons may also be "deemed" to be owners and subject to land tax (for example, shareholders in a company title unit scheme).
+Land tax is an annual tax levied on the ownership of real property by state and territory governments.
+It applies regardless of whether the land owned is a freehold estate (for example, fee simple or life estates), a leasehold estate (where that estate is leased from the Crown), or a strata lot.
+Other persons may also be deemed to be owners and subject to land tax (for example, shareholders in a company title unit scheme).

-Land tax is calculated on the aggregate land values of all taxable lands owned by a taxpayer in a particular land tax year (either year ending 30 December or 30 June) over relevant thresholds.
-The rates of land tax vary between States and Territories.
-The highest effective rate is (at June 2016) 3.7%.
+Land tax is calculated on the aggregate land values of all taxable lands owned by a taxpayer in a particular land tax year (ending either 30 December or 30 June) over relevant thresholds.
+The rates of land tax vary between states and territories.
+As at the date of this Guide, the highest effective rate is 3.7%.
 Surcharge rates apply in some jurisdictions for trusts, absentee owners and foreign owners.